itrobinson/franpi/index.md

 Set up a username and password.
 Click `Set username and password`, then enter a username and password.

 If you want to connect your Raspberry Pi to your WiFi, chcek `Configure wireless LAN` and enter your network's service set identifier (SSID).
 This the name of your network, exactly as it would appear on a phone or a computer.
 Enter your WiFi password.
-If you are connecting with an Ethernet cable you do not neet to configure the wireless.
+If you are connecting with an Ethernet cable you do not need to configure the wireless.

 Click `Set locale settings` and choose your time zone.
 Leave the `Keyboard layout` blank.